kerrmat/Simperative/README.md

 - Bad examples -

-  After loading module, type testBadCall - Runs a program that calls a nonexistent function.
+  After Loading module, type **testWrongPassword** - Runs passwordProgram program that checks if there is a string already in the environment that matches the string "password".
+Pushes "incorrect password" message to env
   Expected Output:
+	Ints:
+	Bools:
+	Strings: (password, salami), (message, Incorrect Password, Sorry)

+  After loading module, type **testBadCall** - Runs a program that calls a nonexistent function.
+  Expected Output:
 	Error: Cannot reference a nonexistent function

-  After loading module, type testCardBad - Runs birthdayCard program with an invalid environment, where not all required variables are declared
+  After loading module, type **testCardBad** - Runs birthdayCardBad program with an invalid environment, where not all required variables are declared
   Expected Output:
 	Error: Cannot reference a nonexistent variable